A topic from the subject of Synthesis in Chemistry.

 Introduction

 Organic molecules are the building blocks of life and play a crucial role in various industries.
-Design and synthesis of organic molecules involve understanding their structure, reactivity, and applications.
+The design and synthesis of organic molecules involve a deep understanding of their structure, reactivity, and applications.
+This requires careful planning and execution of chemical reactions to achieve the desired outcome.

 Key Points